evolvingkid/blog-hugo/content/about/_index.md

 enableComments = false
 +++

-I was in the journey of acquiring the knowledge how to build a good product from an engineering standpoint and test it.
+I'm a product-focused software engineer with a strong interest in building and testing great products from an engineering perspective.

+Currently, I'm working at [Grapevine](https://www.grapevine.in/home), where we're building a social media platform tailored for working professionals.
+I'm part of the team developing our newest product, Round 1 AI, an interview preparation tool designed to help candidates practice and land jobs at top companies.

-In [Tortoise](https://www.linkedin.com/company/tortoisepro/) which is a product-based startup, we are a team of 8 people of which 4 of them are engineers.
-Working closely with the founding team, we are building product in various platform like web dashboard, React native app, custom payment for our whatsapp flow.
-Like any other product startup, we pivoted in multiple market as building our own wallet system as SASS.
-Currently, we are building a new product named Proconut.
+Previously, I worked at [Tortoise](https://tortoise.pro/), a product-based startup with a compact team of 8, including 4 engineers.
+I collaborated closely with the founding team to build products across multiple platforms — including web dashboards, a React Native app, and custom payment flows for WhatsApp.
+Like many startups, we experimented across various markets, including building our own SaaS-based wallet system.
+During my time there, we launched and iterated on several products, including our latest, Proconut.

-I was a freelance developer for 3 years in my college days.
-After that I joined [neoito](https://www.neoito.com/) a service based-company as an associate software engineer.
-Then I moved to Tortoise as a software engineer.
+Before Tortoise, I started my professional journey as a freelance developer during college, working independently for 3 years.
+I then joined Neoito, a service-based company, as an Associate Software Engineer, where I honed my skills working on client-facing projects.

-Here, I am trying to share knowledge that I gain.
+Through all of these experiences, my goal has been to understand what it takes to build meaningful, user-centric products — and to share the knowledge I gain along the way.

 ## Website